Professor Robert Clarke

 - Clinical Trial Service Unit and Epidemiological Studies Unit

-Robert Clarke is a Professor of Epidemiology and Public Health Medicine at the Clinical Trial Service Unit (CTSU), Nuffield Department of Population Health (NDPH), University of Oxford, Honorary Consultant in Public Health Medicine and Scientific Director of the MSc course in Global Health Science and Epidemiology at the University of Oxford.
-He qualified in clinical medicine in Ireland and worked for 5 years in internal medicine and 4 years in cardiology.
-After 2 years in clinical pharmacology at Vanderbilt University, Nashville, USA, he joined CTSU in 1991 and specialised in Cardiovascular Epidemiology.
+Robert Clarke is an Emeritus Professor of Epidemiology and Public Health Medicine at the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU), Honorary Consultant in Public Health Medicine and Scientific Director of the MSc in Global Health Science and Epidemiology.
+He qualified in clinical medicine in Ireland and worked for five years in internal medicine and four years in cardiology.
+After two years in clinical pharmacology at Vanderbilt University, Nashville, USA, he joined CTSU in 1991 and specialised in cardiovascular epidemiology.

-He is a member of the Strategic Oversight Committee for NDPH, the International Steering Committee of CKB, Research Strategy and Management Committee of CKB and Co-chair of International Research Management Committee of CKB.
+He was a member of the department's Strategic Oversight Committee, the International Steering Committee of CKB, Research Strategy and Management Committee of CKB and Co-chair of International Research Management Committee of CKB.